therearesomewhocallmetim/django_localize/README.rst

     INSTALLED_APPS = (
         ...
-        'django_localize',
+        'django_localizer',
         ...
     )

-To generate localizations, create `strings.txt` files and then run
+To generate localizations, create a `strings.stew` file and then run

 .. code-block:: bash